Science Kits: K-5 Grade

 North Carolina State Standards

-5.L.2 Understand the interdependence of plants and animals with their ecosystem.
+LS.5.2 Understand the interdependence of plants and animals within their ecosystem.

-• 5.L.2.1 Compare the characteristics of several common ecosystems, including estuaries and salt marshes, oceans, lakes and ponds, forests, and grasslands.
+• LS.5.2.1 Engage in argument from evidence to compare the characteristics of several common ecosystems (including estuaries and salt marshes, oceans, lakes and ponds, rivers and streams, forests, and grasslands) in terms of their ability to support a variety of

-• 5.L.2.2 Classify the organisms within an ecosystem according to the function they serve: producers, consumers, or decomposers (biotic factors).
+• LS.5.2.2 Use models to classify organisms within an ecosystem according to the function they serve: producers, consumers, or

-• 5.L.2.3 Infer the effects that may result from the interconnected relationship of plants and animals to their ecosystem.
+• LS.5.2.3 Use models to infer the effects that may result from the interconnected relationships of plants and animals to their ecosystem.

 Click Here for Investigating Weather Systems Teacher Resources